 Apparently nine out of ten chocoholics are women.
-What?!
-I don’t care.
-I’ll take it.
-There are worse labels to wear than a few chocolate smeared words.
+Really?
 If you are one of the nine, you’re in good company.
-Easter is just around the corner and those eggs are on the way.
-As far as celebrations go, Easter is the perfect occasion to usher in some colourful frivolity and this Chocolate Easter egg surprise cake takes centre stage.
+Easter is just around the corner and them eggs are on the way.
+As far as celebrations go, Easter is the perfect occasion to usher in some colourful frivolity and this Chocolate Easter egg surprise cake takes the cake.

-Personally, I love surprises, especially if they involve chocolate.
+Personally, I love surprises, especially when they involve chocolate.
 Hidden beneath this glossy dome are my favourite eggs.
 Jelly centred encased in thick milk chocolate and a crunchy speckled shell.
-Once sliced, these speckled gems tumble out and then it’s just hands everywhere collecting the spoils.
-The cake is a simple one-bowl chocolate cake recipe that’s a doddle to make.
-To create the domed shape, I use an old fashioned round pyrex dish.
-Below are step by step photographs of how to cut the cake to make room for the Easter egg surprise centre.
-Happy Easter baking and may it be a real joy to celebrate with family and good friends.
+Once sliced, these speckled gems tumble out and then it’s just hands everywhere.
+The cake is a simple one-bowl recipe that’s a doddle to make.
+To create the domed shape, I use an old fashioned pyrex dish.
+Below are step by step photographs of how to cut the cake to make room for the surprise centre.
+Happy Easter baking and may it be a real joy celebrating with family and friends.

 Chocolate Easter Egg surprise cake